Love by Alexander Milov Photo: Vitaliy Deynega

 "Either you don't see this as sacred or you have a very different relationship to the sacred."

 - words from a dream

-I read an article in Elephant Journal this week called "Marry A Woman Who Knows You are Real," It is an article directed towards men (there's also one for women that I link to at the bottom of this article), imploring men to marry a woman who sees past their every day ego personality to their soul, their magic, their flaws, and their depth.
-A woman who can see a man wholly because she is whole in herself.
-The article moved me, and made me reflect on how much fear and superficiality I see in the dating world today that prevents men and women from having the love they so desperately are seeking.
-Bonus: the article sparked me to refine my approach to
+I read an article in Elephant Journal this week called "Marry A Woman Who Knows You are Real," It is an article directed towards men (there's also one for women that I link to at the bottom of this article), imploring men to marry a woman who sees past their every day ego personality and into their soul, their magic, their flaws, and their depth; a woman who can see a man fully because she is whole in herself.
+The article moved me and led me to reflect on how much fear, superficiality, and avoidance I see in the dating world today, qualities that prevent men and women from having the love they so desperately are seeking.

 As the days become shorter and we begin the descent into the darker winter months, I find myself reflecting even more on the themes that the article touches on for me - magic, shadow, and depth.